DaniDiazTech/Poll-app/README.md

         * Manage the urls in our website.
 It's a key file
     * wsgi.py:
         * used to deploy to a server
+    * asgi.py
+        * used to deploy to a server with ASGI, the emerging Python standard for asynchronous web servers and applications.

 * The site could have any amount of apps: